kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 to figure things out as we went along.

 Magic hour doesn't last forever, and neither does the uncertainty.
 Eventually, we'll find our footing in whatever comes next.
-Night can be beautiful too, and I think we'll find our light.
+Night can be beautiful too.